-This planet is the planet of religion, spirituality and long-distance travels.
-It’s the planet of modesty, temperance, sobriety and justice.
-It’s the planet who can also make one tend to be overweight, especially if he’s found close to the ascendant.
+This planet is the planet of religion, spirituality, and long-distance travel.
+It’s the planet of modesty, temperance, sobriety, and justice.
+It’s the planet that can also make one tend to be overweight, especially if he’s found close to the ascendant.
 The native then is likely to love sugary treats and is at risk of getting diabetes.

 Jupiter rules sea-green and blue colors, as well as purple, grey, yellow, a mix of yellow and green, according to William Lilly.

-It’s the planet which encourages to give of your wealth and knowledge.
+It’s the planet that encourages you to give of your wealth and knowledge.
 Jupiter rules Thursday and its first and eighth astrological hours.
 Jupiter rules the metal tin.

 Jupiter in palmistry

 The finger of Jupiter is the first finger of palmistry.

 If it’s straight and well-developed, with a good mount under it, it gives ambition and the ability to dominate.
 The person can be a good leader and respects himself.

 If the Jupiter mount is well-developed, the person is enthusiastic about any new endeavor.
 It indicates honor, the ability to manage and control, as well as the tendency to be religious.